ncatlab/nlab-content/pages/0/9/5/6/26590/content.md

 There are several ways of motivating de Finetti's theorem.
 Here is one, which is very close to de Finetti's original motivation, as explained in his original paper ([de Finetti'29](#definetti_og)).

-Consider a repeated experiment where we are uncertain about the distribution.
+Consider a repeated experiment where we are uncertain about the probability distribution of the outcomes.
 For the simplest possible example, imagine repeatedly flipping a coin, but without knowing in advance the bias of the coin.
 One may be tempted to assume that the coin flips are [[stochastic independence|independent]], since "a coin has no memory".
 However, this is not quite the case:

 * What we can say is that the coin flips are [[exchangeable]], since the coin is always the same, and so every flip, and each subsequence of flips, follows the same distribution.